 Any news or progress on forthcoming releases shall be posted here as shall requests for royalty free resources where needed.

 What I envisage includes major blood vessels, muscles and nerves perhaps.
-There are insufficient organs for a category of their own but maybe with the addition of glands there could be.
+There are insufficient organs for a category of their own but with the addition of glands there could be.

-As already stated, finding suitable royalty free images that can be edited with highlights for tuition or test purposes is no simple task.
-It is to this end that I am not above seeking help.
-Should anybody have or know of any such material, I would greatly appreciate your assistance.
-They should ideally include full body images plus more detailed views.
+Finding suitable royalty free images that can be edited with highlights for tuition or test purposes is no simple task.
+If anybody knows of or has any such material, I would greatly appreciate your assistance.
+Ideally they should include full body images plus more detailed views.

 In its current form it largely mirrors the functionality of the Microsoft Windows ComboBox, autocompletion, sorted or unsorted, limited to list items or not, with or without the drop down list that can be activated by clicking the input field.
 I don't feel compelled to add the small button as it isn't really necessary.
 It also comprises a disallowed character facility.